 Sloane Street highlights the very best of London’s lifestyle.
 This street is famous for its elegant catwalk of iconic luxury brands, unparalleled service, and exclusive products.

 It offers an impressive list of flagship stores including Tom Ford, Saint Laurent, Chloe, Salvatore Ferragamo, Rag & Bone, Roberto Cavalli, Valentino, Giorgio Armani, Alberta Ferretti, Marni, and Gucci.
+Perfect for those looking to do shopping in Chelsea.

 Sloane Street is also worth a visit for retail therapy alongside Old Brompton Road, and Fulham Road.